favrecr/resources/manage_resource.md

   * **-g RESOURCE_GROUP**: The resource group name.
   * **--service-endpoints SERVICE_ENDPOINTS_TYPE**: The types of the service endpoints.
 The possible values are `public`, `private`, `public-and-private`.

-The following example shows how to create a resource named `my-service-instance` that uses service plan `test-service-plan` of service `test-service` in the `eu-gb` location:
+The following example shows how to create a resource that is named `my-service-instance` that uses service plan `test-service-plan` of service `test-service` in the `eu-gb` location:

 ```
 ibmcloud resource service-instance-create my-service-instance test-service test-service-plan eu-gb